Skip to content

 Embed sustainability in both the construction phase and the final built form of architectural elements.

-The construction process of new architectural elements should also be guided by a commitment to environmental sustainability, including the implementation of a comprehensive construction waste management plan, the reuse of salvaged materials, the minimization of site disturbance, and the adoption of design/construction methods that support future adaptability and ease of disassembly.
-The architect, landscape architect, engineers, and construction team should closely collaborate to determine which sustainable practices will be most
+The construction of new architectural elements should also be guided by a commitment to environmental sustainability, including the implementation of a comprehensive construction waste management plan, the reuse of salvaged materials, the minimization of site disturbance, and the adoption of design/construction methods that support future adaptability and ease of disassembly.
+The architect, landscape architect, engineers, and construction team should closely collaborate to determine which sustainable practices will be most effective on each project.
+When possible, prioritize carbon neutral construction methods.

 Applicable Classifications